marlonmetal/avalanche-docs/docs/nodes/validate/add-a-validator.md

 #### Execute the Code

-Now that we have made all of the necessary changes to the example script, it's time to add a validator to the Fuji Network.
+Now that we have made all of the necessary changes to the example script, it's time to add a validator to the Tahoe Network.

 Run the command: